How we work

 (i) We are expanding distribution reach and networks into new off-grid areas of the country;

 (iii) We are beginning to install solar water pumping systems and mid-sized (community institution-level) mini-grid systems – five installed to date, the most significant being a 40kWP backup system for the airport control tower of Gode town in Somali Regional State.
-Upcoming plans are installations at schools, health centres, clinics, and small businesses;
+Upcoming plans are installations at schools, health centers, clinics, and small businesses;

 (iv) We use the revenue that we generate to recruit additional staff members – six new staff hired during May – December 2019, for example.